Standardized Methods and Recommendations for Green Federated Learning: Methods

 \subsection{Federated Learning Experiments}

-\paragraph{Federated orchestration.} We use NVFlare's job API to construct a FedAvg workflow with six clients and a fixed number of rounds.
+\paragraph{Federated orchestration.} We use NVFlare's job API to construct a FedAvg workflow with six clients, a fixed number of rounds, or task specific target accuracy.
+This configuration mirrors common FL evaluation settings while remaining lightweight enough for controlled emissions experiments.
 Conceptually, the server broadcasts the current global model each round, clients train locally, and the server aggregates client updates using FedAvg~\cite{mcmahan2023communicationefficientlearningdeepnetworks}.